-The following diagrams illustrate our corporate structure as of the date of this annual report on Form 20-F. They omit certain entities that are immaterial to our results of operations, business and financial condition.
+The following diagrams illustrate our corporate structure as of December 31, 2017.
+They omit certain entities that are immaterial to our results of operations, business and financial condition.
 Equity interests depicted in this diagram are held as to 100%.
 The relationships between each of GDS Shanghai and GDS Beijing and GDS Management Company as illustrated in this diagram are governed by contractual arrangements and do not constitute equity ownership.

-- (1) Includes 13 subsidiaries and consolidated entities (aside from EDSUZ (HK) Limited, shown above) incorporated in Hong Kong, seven of which hold our PRC-incorporated data center companies, and two additional subsidiaries incorporated in BVI and Macau, but excludes dormant or immaterial entities with no material business.
-See the chart below for details on the data center holding companies. - (2) Includes nine additional subsidiaries and consolidated entities incorporated in China.
-See the chart below for details on the data center companies. - (3) Holds equity interests of 99.90% in GDS Shanghai, and of approximately 99.97% in GDS Beijing.
+(1) Includes 22 subsidiaries and consolidated entities (aside from EDSUZ (HK) Limited, shown above) incorporated in Hong Kong, 11 of which hold our PRC-incorporated data center companies, and two additional subsidiaries incorporated in BVI and Macau, but excludes dormant or immaterial entities with no material business.
+See the chart below for details on the data center holding companies.

+&lt;sup>(2) Includes 14 additional subsidiaries and consolidated entities incorporated in China.
+See the chart below for details on the data center companies.

+&lt;sup>(3) Holds equity interests of 99.90% in GDS Shanghai, and of approximately 99.97% in GDS Beijing.